 Figure 1 demonstrates certain physical properties of our films (panels \textbf{a} and \textbf{b}) and bridges (panels \textbf{c}-\textbf{f}).

-Patterning of the films into bridges has been performed using combination of $3D-$printing (Elegoo Mars-3 printer), photolithography and by ion milling with macroscopic contact pads on $1\times 1$ \textrm{cm}$^{\mathrm{2}}$ sapphire substrates.
-Reactive ion milling (Bal-Tec RES-101, $\mathrm{CF}_{4}$ etchant) was used to develop metallic film pattern, Fig.~\ref{fig1}(\textbf{c}).
-After removal of the resin, the structure was covered by negative photoresist, and the 100 \textmu m-scale bridge was narrowed down to 12 \textmu m with the projective photolithography (using mask projection via LUMAM epi-fluorescent microscope, $10\times $ objective).
-After ion milling, the last stage of patterning was undertaken using positive photoresist and the same projective technique with the $40\times $ objective and a different mask in the form of two holes.
-The final ion milling delivered bridges about 10 \textmu m long and down to 2 \textmu m wide, Fig.~\ref{fig1}(\textbf{d}).
+Transformation of the films into bridges was performed using a combination of 3D-printing (Elegoo Mars-3 printer), photolithography and ion milling to achieve macroscopic contact pads on $1\times 1$ cm$^2$ sapphire substrates.
+Reactive ion milling (Bal-Tec RES-101, $\mathrm{CF}_{4}$ etchant) was used to develop a metallic film pattern, Fig.~\ref{fig1}(\textbf{c}).
+After removal of the resin, the structure was covered by negative photoresist (PKP-308PI, Transene Co., Inc.), and the 100 \textmu m-scale bridge was narrowed down to 12 \textmu m with the projective photolithography (using mask projection via LUMAM epi-fluorescent microscope, $10\times $ objective).
+After ion milling, the last stage of patterning was undertaken using positive photoresist (TRANSIST PC800, Transene Co., Inc.) and the same projective technique with the $40\times $ objective and a different mask in the form of two holes.
+The final ion milling delivered bridges about 10-20 \textmu m long and down to 2 \textmu m wide, Fig.~\ref{fig1}(\textbf{d}).

-Ion milling affects the physical properties of bridges thus reducing the critical temperatures down to the $2-12$ K range.
+Ion milling affects the physical properties of bridges thus reducing the critical temperatures down to the 2-12 K range.
 This $T_{c}$ -reduction was also noticed in the literature \cite{Suri22}.
-We were able to restore the $T_{c} \sim 17$ \textrm{K} values in some of the bridges by high-vacuum post-annealing ($\sim 10^{-6}$ \textrm{Torr}) at $900$ \textrm{C} during $30$ \textrm{min}, as shown in Fig.~\ref{fig1}(\textbf{e}).
+We were able to restore the $T_{c}$ values up to 17 K in some of the bridges by high-vacuum post-annealing ($\sim 10^{-6}$ Torr) at 900\textdegree C for 30 min, as shown in Fig.~\ref{fig1}(\textbf{e}).